-Draw a great looking Watermelon Slice with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Watermelon Slice with easy, step-by-step drawing instructions, and video tutorial.

 The watermelon is a favorite summer fruit.
 The plant, a tropical gourd, probably originated in sub-Saharan Africa.
 The watermelon has a long history.
 The ancient Asian Sanskrit language has a specific word for it, and it can be seen in some ancient Egyptian art.